Breakout Board Digital Inputs

 MatrixWriter operators save the selected members

-to files with the following format: digital-clock_<filecount>.raw
+to files with the following format: digital-clock_<filecount>.raw, and

 respectively.

-is a sink operator, its output sequence is equivalent
+Because MatrixWriter is a sink operator, its output sequence is equivalent

 to its input sequence.
-For example, the output of the MatrixWriter
+For example, the output of the MatrixWriter connected

-'s output.
+to Button is equivalent to Button's output.
 Therefore, it's possible to

-process digital data by branching directly off the MatrixWriter
+process digital data by branching directly off the MatrixWriter operators.
+The

-members are both enumerator types:
+selected DigitalInputs and Buttons members are both enumerator types:

 DigitalPortState and